Every week, Judaism is put on the hot seat, sort of.

 "People say it looks like we're having a good time.
 We're having a wonderful time," Ely-Epstein said.
 "Nothing you can do is better than sharing the real joy and beauty of what Judaism is."

-CAPTION: Michael Hoffman, left, Diana Ely-Epstein and Rabbi Shmuel Kaplan co-host a cable access television show about Judaism that is filmed in Rockville.
+CAPTION: Michael Hoffman, left, Diana Ely-Epstein and Rabbi Shmuel Kaplan co-host show on Judaism that is filmed in Rockville.